MatteoIorio11/IRS/lab1/composite_behaviours.md

 ![Overall Task](./images/task.png)

-Each of this *file* exposes two different methods:
+Each of the *file* that implements a behaviour exposes two different methods:

-1. *sense*: search in the environment around the robot and decided if it has to do something;
+1. *sense*: search in the environment around the robot and decided if it has to do something, this is related to its behaviour, for example if this method is called on the *phototaxi* logic, the robot will search for any light in the surrounding;
 2. *callback*: apply the main logic designed in the file (avoid the obstacle, go towards the light, random walk).

-Inisde the controller I have designed the logic using a cascade of ifs, where starting from the most important task, the *collision avoidance*, we go down towards the *random walk*.
+For what concerns the *controller*, I have decided to implement it using a cascade of ifs for managing the *order* of all the different behaviours.
+The first 'if' has the behaviour with the highest priority, then by going down we execute a behaviour with a lower priority.
 Here is how It is implemented:

 ```lua
 function step()